rach-m/intro-to-programming/README.md

 Consider a medical analogy:
 ```
-I’m going to use the electric shock that’s a form of medicine if you’re very ill, but can make you sort of ill if you’re fine.
+I’m going to use the electric shock that’s a form of medicineif you’re very ill,
+but can make you sort of ill if you’re fine.
 Clear!
 Oh no. He was fine.
 Now he’s poorly from too much electric.
 — That Mitchel and Webb Look
 ```
 Doctors do not discuss diagnoses with each other in simple terms.
 Medical schools don’t teach in simple terms, either.
 Medicine is complicated, so they communicate with a complicated set of terminology.
 Everyone understands the term “broken leg,” but that is too vague for a medical diagnosis.
 Using precise terminology like “transverse compound fracture of the tibia” allows medical staff and students to communicate accurately.